emreboga/message-parser/README.md

 # Message Parser
-Message Parser is specifically built for a HipChar coding challenge.
+Message Parser is specifically built for a HipChat coding challenge.

 ## Library
 This section gives details about each type in the Message Parser library.